 Yes, you absolutely can.
 If you have leftover cooked potatoes, you can use them in this recipe.
 Skip the first 20 minutes of roasting and add the green beans together with the potatoes from the beginning and bake for 15 minutes.

-Potatoes have the most amount of their vitamins in their skin.
-If you happened to have nice new potatoes with thin skin, there is no need to peel them.
+If you happen to have nice new potatoes with thin skin, there is no need to peel them.
 Just make sure to wash them properly with a vegetable brush.

 How to make roasted green beans with potatoes